JerryFleming/PyDoc/library/email.parser.rst

 .. function:: message_from_file(fp, _class=email.message.Message, *, \
                                 policy=policy.default)

-   Return a message object structure tree from an open :term:`file object`.
+   Return a message object structure tree from an open :term:`文件对象`.
    This is exactly equivalent to ``Parser().parse(fp)``.  *_class* and *policy* are interpreted as with the :class:`Parser` class constructor.